PierrunoYT/youtube-video-audio-transcriber/README.md

 - Transcription quality depends on the audio quality and OpenAI's model
 - Transcription of long audio files may take some time
 - Using the OpenAI API for transcription will incur charges based on your OpenAI account

+## Troubleshooting

+### Format Not Available Error

+If you encounter a "Requested format is not available" error:

+1. Try using option 4 to list available formats first
+2. Then choose option 5 to specify a custom format code
+3. For audio-only downloads (option 2), try format codes like 140 (m4a), 251 (webm), or 250 (webm)
+4. For video downloads, you can combine formats like "137+140" (video+audio)
+5. If all else fails, try option 2 (Audio only) which has better compatibility

+### PhantomJS Warning

+If you see warnings about PhantomJS:

+1. These are usually not critical and the download may still work
+2. If downloads fail, you can install PhantomJS from https://phantomjs.org/download.html
+3. After installing, make sure it's in your system PATH

+### Other Issues

+- Make sure you have the latest version of yt-dlp installed
+- Some videos may have restrictions that prevent downloading
+- For region-restricted videos, you may need to use a VPN

 ## License